home

 want to perceive through my art.

-memory, dreams, paradox and symbolism.
-I wish
+paradox and symbolism.
+I wish to draw the

-to draw the viewers into my work, deliberately
+viewers into my work, deliberately weaving many

-weaving many different
+different

 narratives together.
-Each
+Each image contains

-is no explanation of the drama unfolding.
+explanation of the drama unfolding.
 No one

 reveals the hidden stories because this is not only